 What a Fraud!

-Then she realized that my energy field was much larger than she was used to seeing.
-She told me that she was shocked to see that the boundaries of the field extended dozens of feet from my body.
+Then she suddenly realized that my energy field was larger than what she was used to seeing.
+She told me that she was shocked to see that the boundaries of the field extended many feet from my body.
 I guess that convinced her to sign up for my class!

-The large field that my dantian creates one reason why my students get such good results.
-When I teach a class, the students are actually inside my energy field.
-And when I walk around the room, my energy field helps to circulate the Qi.
-This is big reason why it’s critical to learn face-to-face from a master.
+The large field that my dantian creates is probably one reason why my students get such good results.
+When I teach a class, students are actually inside my energy field.
+And when I walk around the room, my energy field helps to circulate the qi.
+This is one reason why it’s helpful to learn in person.

 Dantian and Health

 Those who aren’t interested in martial arts still need to cultivate dantian.
-There is an important Chinese maxim that is a guiding principle in my school:
+There is an important Chinese maxim that explains why:

 First circulate energy, then build it.

-Beginners in my school know that I always emphasize circulating the energy.
+My students know that I always emphasize circulating the energy in my teaching.
 We want to clear the major energy blockages before doing anything else.
 Otherwise, you’re just adding pressure to clogged pipes.